veevidify/laravel-apache-docker/readme.md

 The images used in this repo is `php:7.2-apache` and `mysql:5.7`.
 The goal is to make setting up the development as simple as possible.

+IMPORTANT: this repo's purpose is mainly a tutorial to write docker development environment for Laravel projects.
+You're encouraged to replicate the setup on a more recent version of Laravel and its toolings.

 ## Up and running
 Clone the repo:
 ```